This project is now finished.

-We're undertaking this project on behalf of NHS England.
-They want to better understand the experience of cancer patients from ethnic minority backgrounds, and use some of these experiences to improve the way the NHS delivers care in the future.
+We're undertook this project on behalf of NHS England, who wanted to better understand the experience of cancer patients from ethnic minority backgrounds, and use some of these experiences to improve the way the NHS delivers care in the future.

-producing films which capture people's stories in a way that is hopefully helpful to healthcare professionals
+produced films which captured people's stories in a way that is hopefully helpful to healthcare professionals

 If you work in cancer care and you're interested in the review or the videos, drop us a line.